Democratic Party (United States): 20th century

-Early 20th century
+Progressive era

 Agrarian Democrats demanding free silver, drawing on Populist ideas, overthrew the Bourbon Democrats in 1896 and nominated William Jennings Bryan for the presidency (a nomination repeated by Democrats in 1900 and 1908).
 Bryan waged a vigorous campaign attacking Eastern moneyed interests, but he lost to Republican William McKinley.

 The Democrats took control of the House in 1910, and Woodrow Wilson won election as president in 1912 (when the Republicans split) and 1916.
 Wilson effectively led Congress to put to rest the issues of tariffs, money, and antitrust, which had dominated politics for 40 years, with new progressive laws.
 He failed to secure Senate passage of the Versailles Treaty (ending the war with Germany and joining the League of Nations).
-The weak party was deeply divided by issues such as the KKK and prohibition in the 1920s.
+The weakened party was deeply divided by issues such as the KKK and prohibition in the 1920s.
 However, it did organize new ethnic voters in Northern cities.

+After World War I ended and continuing through the Great Depression, the Democratic and Republican Parties both largely believed in American exceptionalism over European monarchies and state socialism that existed elsewhere in the world.

-Rise of New Deal Coalition (1930s–1960s)
+1930s–1960s and the rise of the New Deal coalition

-The Great Depression in 1929 that began under Republican President Herbert Hoover and the Republican Congress set the stage for a more liberal government as the Democrats controlled the House of Representatives nearly uninterrupted from 1930 until 1994, the Senate for 44 of 48 years from 1930, and won most presidential elections until 1968.
+The Great Depression in 1929 that began under Republican president Herbert Hoover and the Republican Congress set the stage for a more liberal government as the Democrats controlled the House of Representatives nearly uninterrupted from 1930 until 1994, the Senate for 44 of 48 years from 1930, and won most presidential elections until 1968.
 Franklin D. Roosevelt, elected to the presidency in 1932, came forth with federal government programs called the New Deal.
 New Deal liberalism meant the regulation of business (especially finance and banking) and the promotion of labor unions as well as federal spending to aid the unemployed, help distressed farmers and undertake large-scale public works projects.
 It marked the start of the American welfare state.
 The opponents, who stressed opposition to unions, support for business and low taxes, started calling themselves "conservatives".

 Until the 1980s, the Democratic Party was a coalition of two parties divided by the Mason–Dixon line: liberal Democrats in the North and culturally conservative voters in the South, who though benefitting from many of the New Deal public works projects, opposed increasing civil rights initiatives advocated by northeastern liberals.
 The polarization grew stronger after Roosevelt died.
 Southern Democrats formed a key part of the bipartisan conservative coalition in an alliance with most of the Midwestern Republicans.
 The economically activist philosophy of Franklin D. Roosevelt, which has strongly influenced American liberalism, shaped much of the party's economic agenda after 1932.
 From the 1930s to the mid-1960s, the liberal New Deal coalition usually controlled the presidency while the conservative coalition usually controlled Congress.